Nadeemb84/data-analysis/README.md

 * Red
 + Green
+	* dark  green
-	* item in
+	* lime
 - Blue
 	1. Item one
+		1. subitem 1
-		1. item in
+		1. subitem 2
 	1. Item two

 	    This is is a first paragraph.